-- 4.2.1.
-Visible emissions shall be observed visually at least each calendar week during periods of facility operation for a sufficient time interval to determine if the unit (Stacks #15, #45, #46, and #47) has any visible emissions using 40CFR60 Appendix A, Method 22.
-If visible emissions are observed during these weekly observations, or at any other time, that appear to exceed the allowable visible emission requirement, visible emissions evaluations in accordance with 45CSR7A shall be conducted as soon as practicable, but no later than 24 hours from the time of the observation.
-A visible emissions evaluation in accordance with 45CSR7A shall not be required under condition Section 3.2.1 if the visible emissions condition is corrected in a timely manner; the Process Source Operation is operating at normal operating conditions; and, the cause and corrective measures taken are recorded. - 4.2.2.
+4.2.1.
 Once a quarter (every three months), the permittee shall conduct 30 minute visible emission inspections using U.S. EPA Method 22 (Appendix A-7 of Part 60) of Stack #6.
-The Method 22 observations shall be conducted while the dust collector (for Stacks #6, #15, #45, and #47) is operating.
+The Method 22 observations shall be conducted while the dust collector 1C (dust collector for Stack #6) is operating.
 Such monitoring is deemed satisfactory if no visible emissions are detected during the Method 22 observations.
 If any visible emissions are detected, then the permittee must initiate corrective actions within twenty -four hours of the observation to bring the dust collector to normal operation.
-The date and time of every Method 22 observation inspection shall be recorded in accordance with Condition 3.4.1. and in the logbook accordance with §60.674(b).
+The date and time of every Method 22 observation inspection shall be recorded in accordance with Condition 3.4.1. and in the logbook accordance with \$60.674(b).
 These records shall include any corrective actions taken.
-The permittee may elect to establish a different satisfactory (success) level for the visible emissions observations inspections by conducting PM performance test according to \$60.675(b) simultaneously with a Method 22 observation to determine what constitutes normal visible emission from Stacks #15, #45, and #47 and Stack #6 when it is in compliance with the PM limit of Condition 4.1.1.c and 4.1.2.c, respectively.
+The permittee may elect to establish a different satisfactory (success) level for the visible emissions observations inspections by conducting PM performance test according to \$60.675(b) simultaneously with a Method 22 observation to determine what constitutes normal visible emission from Stack #6 when it is in compliance with the PM limit of Condition 4.1.1.c.
 These revised visible emissions satisfactory (success) level must be incorporated into the Facility's Title V Operating Permit.

-[40CFR§60.6764(c)]
+[40CFR§60.674(c)]

-4.2.3.
+4.2.2.
 The permittee shall maintain monthly and annual records on the processing rate of sand to the five (5) Rotex Screens.
 The monthly and annual sand processing records may be maintained using the U.S. Silica Company computerized Production Tracking Data System (PTDS).
 Such records shall be maintained in accordance with Condition 3.4.1. of this permit.